sib-swiss/containers-snakemake-training/docs/course_material/day2/1_guidelines.md

 * Already installed in a Docker container
 * Will be installed via a conda environment during today's exercises

-All information of this course is based on the [official documentation](https://snakemake.readthedocs.io/en/v8.19.3/) for Snakemake version `8.19.3`.
+All information of this course is based on the [official documentation](https://snakemake.readthedocs.io/en/v8.20.3/) for Snakemake version `8.20.3`.

+## Website colour code explanation

+We tried to use a colour code throughout the website to make the different pieces of information easily distinguishable.
+Here's a quick summary about the colour blocks you will encounter:

+!!! info "This is a supplementary piece of information"

+!!! tip "This is a tip to help you solve an exercise"

+!!! success "This is the answer to an exercise"

+!!! warning "This is a warning about a potential problem"

+!!! bug "This is an explanation about a common bug/error"

 ## Exercises